 Simply put, financial independence means having enough income or assets to pay your living expenses for the rest of your life without having to be employed or dependent on others.
 It's a goal for women and men alike, especially going into retirement.
 So how does one accomplish it?
 Start with two foundational steps.

-1. Take control of your money
+1. Taking control of your money

 Be purposeful and forward-looking with your financial resources.
 That starts with knowing exactly how much you earn, give, save and spend—and how to adjust each of these levers as life changes.